MarkusGitName/CountryApi/README.md

 # Endpoints

-Full CRUD opperation was generated via Entity Framework.
-I tok the opertunity to see whats new in .net 6 and the code scaffolding template.
-With some minor adjustments and the model classes structure, I managed to include the first layer of child objects in requests or responses while avoiding self referenses.<br>
+Full CRUD operation was generated via Entity Framework.
+I took the opportunity to see what’s new in .net 6 and the code scaffolding template.
+With some minor adjustments and the model classes structure, I managed to include the first layer of child objects in requests or responses while avoiding self references.<br>

  ## api/Countries